Quick overview of RBC Avion Visa Infinite Privilege Card

 When a card has the words “Infinite” and “Privilege” in its name, you’re right to have certain expectations.
 First, you’re going to assume there’s a bunch of perks for the elite clientele this card clearly caters to.
 Next, you’re probably going to brace yourself for the inevitably high fees.
 And last, you might ask, “can I even qualify for this card?”

-And that all comes at a cost.
-The $399 annual fee (with no first year free or rebate) is definitely going to scare off some casual point collectors.
-Even if you do want the RBC Avion Visa Infinite Privilege, you’re gonna need to bring a very good credit score and a household income of $200k.
+If you want the RBC Avion Visa Infinite Privilege, you’re gonna need to bring a Very Good credit score and a household income of $200,000.
 So, is it for you?

 Who’s the RBC Avion Visa Infinite Privilege Card for?